realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/clamp-realism-and-structural-legitimacy.md

 - Its burden must be visible
 - Its distribution must be justified
+- Its necessity must be explained
-- Its rationale must be communicated
+- Its timeline must be clear

-If contraction is asymmetric or opaque, legitimacy declines.
+Opaque or asymmetric contraction erodes mandate.

 Constraint realism cannot justify unequal sacrifice without scrutiny.

 ---

-## 7. Collective Accountability

-Clamp realism restores accountability:

-Systems are accountable to human viability under constraint.

-But this does not mean:

-Every immediate desire is enforceable.

-Immediate desires can violate environmental or collective clamps.

-Accountability operates along two axes:

-1. Human viability and dignity
-2. Material and ecological constraint

-Governance is the balancing of these axes.

----

-## 8. Conflict of Local Ends
+## 11. Conflict of Local Ends

 Local ends will conflict.

-One group’s expansion may restrict another’s.
+One group’s expansion may constrain another’s.

-Environmental alignment may require limiting certain ends.
+Environmental alignment may restrict certain industries.

-Preservation of some traditions may constrain others.
+Cultural preservation may clash with innovation.

 Legitimacy does not eliminate conflict.

-It manages conflict within structural bounds.
+It manages it within structural bounds.

 Institutions exist to: